Joseph Lannin

-Joseph John Lannin (April 23, 1866 – May 15, 1928) was a Canadian-born American baseball entrepreneur.
+Joseph John Lannin (April 23, 1866 – May 15, 1928) was a Québécois and Canadian-born American baseball entrepreneur.
 He was the sole owner of the Boston Red Sox of Major League Baseball for most of the 1914 through 1916 seasons, during which the team won two World Series.

 Biography

 Lannin was born on April 23, 1866, in Lac-Beauport, Canada East to John Lannin and Catherine Evans.
 His parents were Irish immigrants.
 Orphaned at the age of 14, Lannin migrated from Quebec to Boston, Massachusetts, where he worked as a hotel bellboy.
 Penniless, he had remarkably made his way from Lac-Beauport to Boston on foot.
 He married Hannah Furlong and had two children, Paul Joseph Lannin and Dorothy A. Lannin.